pches/FLOPIT/README.md

 This repository is for the PCHES FLOPIT (FLOod Probability Interpolation Tool) project.
 This tool is distributed under the GNU Public License.
 No claim of a warranty is expressed or implied, nor does the distribution constitute a warranty.

+## Acknowledgments
+This work was supported by the U.S. Department of Energy, Office of Science, Biological and Environmental Research Program, Earth and Environmental Systems Modeling, MultiSector Dynamics, Contract No. DE-SC0016162.

 ### Citation:
 Zarekarizi, M.; Roop-Eckart, K.J.; Sharma, S.; Keller, K. The FLOod Probability Interpolation Tool (FLOPIT): A Simple Tool to Improve Spatial Flood Probability Quantification and Communication.
 Water 2021, 13, 666. https://doi.org/10.3390/w13050666